UFAL-DSG/django-crowdflower-annotations/README.rst

    warning is a false alarm.
 If there were static files collected, they would be overwritten, but there are none.

-7. Reload the web server, open the site URL, and log in with the superuser account you created.
+7. Reload the web server, open the site URL, and log in with the superuser account `you created <creating superuser_>`_.

 ===========================================